betaflight/betaflight.com/docs/wiki/guides/current/DSHOT-RPM-Filtering.md

 ## Underlying technology:

-[**Bidirectional DSHOT**](https://github.com/betaflight/betaflight/pull/7264), a new feature in Betaflight 4.x which lets the flight controller receive accurate RPM telemetry over each motor's ESC signal line.
+[**Bidirectional Dshot**](https://github.com/betaflight/betaflight/pull/7264), a new feature in Betaflight 4.x which lets the flight controller receive accurate RPM telemetry over each motor's ESC signal line.
 No additional wiring or additional telemetry back-channel is needed.
-Each DSHOT frame from the FC gets acknowledged by a frame from the ESC containing the current eRPM.
+Each Dshot frame from the FC gets acknowledged by a frame from the ESC containing the current eRPM.
 The FC uses the motor pole count to convert ERPM to RPM.

 [**RPM filtering**](https://github.com/betaflight/betaflight/pull/7271) is a bank of 36 notch filters on gyro and (optionally) on Dterm which use the RPM telemetry data to remove motor noise with surgical precision.
 By default it runs 12 notch filters each on pitch, roll, and yaw, covering the first 3 harmonics of each motor's noise signature.

-[**Extended DSHOT telemetry**](https://github.com/bird-sanctuary/extended-dshot-telemetry) standardises the format used for RPM telemetry into an extensible telemetry protocol which can be used for ESC voltage, temperature and other sensors where a dedicated ESC UART connection is not available.
+[**Extended Dshot telemetry**](https://github.com/bird-sanctuary/extended-Dshot-telemetry) standardises the format used for RPM telemetry into an extensible telemetry protocol which can be used for ESC voltage, temperature and other sensors where a dedicated ESC UART connection is not available.
 The RPM telemetry is typically sent most frequently, with other fields sent at less frequent intervals.
+EDT v1.0 adds voltage, current and temperature telemetry to the basic RPM data.
+EDT v2.0 adds status data to signal demag, desync and stall events as well as a max demag metric.

-For RPM Filtering to work, the ESC must support the Bidirectional DShot protocol and Bidirectional DShot must be enabled in the CLI.
+For RPM Filtering to work, the ESC must support the Bidirectional Dshot protocol and Bidirectional Dshot must be enabled in the CLI.

 These two features are supported by BetaFlight 4.1 and higher on all flight controllers, and most modern BLHeli_32 and BLHeli-S ESCs.
 Betaflight 4.0 is no longer supported.